|An aspiration for London|

 |Drivers cannot turn right, but|

-It is extremely positive that TfL seems to be thinking about cyclists.
-That they've proposed their redesign in the face of criticism is a sign that a positive change has taken place within the organisation.
+It is positive that TfL seems to be thinking about cyclists.
+We have to hope that their proposal of a redesign in the face of criticism is a sign that a positive change has taken place within the organisation.
 However, the proposal that they've put forward is inadequate.

 |People feel relaxed enough to cycle|